Policy Tools & Opportunities for Members

 There has long been debate over the role that scientists should play in the development of policy, since crafting policy in the most basic sense involves advocating for the adoption of one approach or another.
 SCB’s organizational values speak directly to our discipline’s stance on this issue.
 We believe that “Collaboration among scientists, managers, and policy-makers is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.”
 One of our five organizational goals is to “Increase application of science to management and policy.
 Directly inform management and policy at local, national, regional, and global levels with the highest quality science.
 Routinely and openly evaluate the effectiveness of management actions.”

-Neverthless, it can be difficult for a conservation biologist to know how best to approach this endeavour.
+Nevertheless, it can be difficult for a conservation biologist to know how best to approach this endeavor.
 Concerns over maintaining scientific integrity, avoiding uncomfortable media exposure, career impacts, and conflicts of interest are all quite real and valid.
 The North America Policy Program attempts to support members in navigating these challenges through the various activities outlined on this page.
 We also encourage members to engage with this conversation in order to strengthen their individual positions about what policy roles they can and should play.
 To that end we have collected a few articles from among SCB’s own publications that we think offer particularly useful insights into the issue.
 For subscribers, the February, 2007 edition of Conservation Biology dedicated a special section to the issue as well.

 SCB is by no means the only discipline to weigh in on this debate and excellent perspectives can be found in other academic journals and public forums.
 The science/policy nexus is an ongoing conversation and we will continue to post current literature here that adds meaningful insight into this debate.
 Links to these resources can be found below.